boltops-tools/azure_check/README.md

 Success looks like this:

     $ ruby azure_check.rb
-    Successfully connected to Azure with your AZURE_CLIENT_ID and AZURE_CLIENT_SECRET
+    Successfully connected to Azure with your ARM_CLIENT_ID and ARM_CLIENT_SECRET
     $

 Failure looks like this:

     $ ruby azure_check.rb
-    Failed to connected to Azure with your AZURE_CLIENT_ID and AZURE_CLIENT_SECRET {
+    Failed to connected to Azure with your ARM_CLIENT_ID and ARM_CLIENT_SECRET {
       "message": "Couldn't login to Azure, please verify your tenant id, client id and client secret", "request": null,